 Let us know which shared hosting you are using, and how it is working out for you.

-Do let us know if you prefer Hostgator over other shared hosting services, or if you prefer some other hosting service which you believe is comparable to Hostgator.
+Do let us know if you prefer Hostgator over other shared hosting services, or if you prefer some other hosting service that you believe is comparable to Hostgator.

 - Also read: Web hosting with free website migration